lawslefthand/Esp32_Sg90/README.md

 servo_pos(int pos) - You can set a custom position for the sg90 from 0 to 180 degrees.
                       Pos can be from 1-11.
                       Each Pos value corresponds to a different duty cycle value.
-                      You can check the table for them in values.xslx.
+                      You can check the table for them in values.xlsx

 Refrence for Sg90 pwm values -